wavefrontHQ/docs/pages/doc/wavefront_security.md

 ## Networking

-Applications send data to the Operations for Applications service using either the [Wavefront proxy](proxies.html) or [direct ingestion](direct_ingestion.html).
+Applications send data to Operations for Applications using either the [Wavefront proxy](proxies.html) or [direct ingestion](direct_ingestion.html).
 We protect all data traffic with TLS (Transport Layer Security) and HTTPS.
-If you send data directly to the Operations for Applications service, we require TLS 1.2 connections.
+If you send data directly to Operations for Applications, we require TLS 1.2 connections.

 The Wavefront proxy uses HTTPS, and we offer options to secure it further:
 * Perform a manual install and place the Wavefront proxy [behind an HTTP proxy](proxies_manual_install.html#configure-wavefront-proxy-with-an-httphttps-proxy).